Manchester Travel Guide – About this page

 Wuthering Heights, by Emily Brontë This is the only Emily Brontë novel, but its impact has stood the test of time.
 The story centers on Lockwood, the new tenant of Thrushcross Grange on the Yorkshire Downs who is forced to seek refuge one night in Wuthering Heights (her owner’s home).
 She soon discovers a love story between a gypsy orphan named Heathcliff and high-society Catherine Earnshaw.
 Eventually, she succumbs to social pressure and marries the well-educated Edgar Linton, and Heathcliff’s bitterness is projected onto the next generation.
 Somehow, the couple’s heirs must escape this painful legacy.

 Sorry !: The English and Their Manners, by Henry Hitchings The British are known for their courteous demeanor and the importance of proper manners, and this Henry Hitchings book is an investigation into this phenomenon.
 It’s not just about keeping the doors open and keeping your elbows off the table, either – there’s a complete system for things like sexual conduct, hospitality, chivalry, online etiquette, and more.
-This is a fun and upbeat read about British manners and what it all says about English character.
+This is a fun and upbeat read about British manners and what it all says about English characters.

-Great Expectations , by Charles Dickens!
+Great Expectations, by Charles Dickens!
 An English reading list without Charles Dickens is not a reading list!
-The book is about the life course of the orphan Pip Pirrip, as he transforms from a poor boy who asks soup to the heir of a mysterious inheritance from an unknown person.
+The book is about the life course of the orphan Pip Pirrip, as he transforms from a poor boy who asks for the soup to the heir of a mysterious inheritance from an unknown person.
 Dickens takes us through Pirrip’s life as he abandons his apprenticeship to a blacksmith named Joe Gargery and then takes on a new station as an English knight.
 Dickens is a masterful storyteller.